Pediatric Anesthesia Fellowship

 • The trainee will participate in all departmental educational activities, including grand rounds, continuous quality improvement, research conference, simulation sessions, and all fellowship lectures.

-• The trainee will be formally evaluated in writing following each rotation during Stage 1 of the fellowship, and on a daily basis during time in the OR.
+• The trainee will be formally evaluated in writing following each rotation during Stage 1 of the fellowship, and on a daily basis during their time in the OR.

 • This advancement may be accelerated under special circumstances; conversely, promotion to the "core" fellowship position may be delayed, or revoked, at the discretion of the program director, if performance is unsatisfactory.